-The City of Tampa and Mayor Jane Castor invite the public to view a new art exhibit, Shine A Light Youth Art Contest, produced by the Tampa JCCs & Federation.
+The City of Tampa and Mayor Jane Castor invite the public to view a new art exhibit, Shine A Light Youth Art Contest, produced by the Tampa Jewish Community Centers & Federation.

 This exhibit, on display now in the lobby of the Tampa Municipal Office Building, is helping raise awareness about antisemitism, share educational resources and empower individuals to stand against the hatred of Jewish people through the power of art.

-The Shine A Light Youth Art Contest was held in March 2022.
+The 2nd annual Shine A Light Youth Art Contest was held in March 2023.
 The contest was developed to raise awareness of antisemitism, share educational resources and empower individuals to stand against the hatred of Jewish people through the power of art.

 Students in grades 4-12 were invited to submit two-dimensional artwork measuring no more than 24” x 24” along with a written description of their piece.
 Artwork included computer graphics, charcoal, pencil, lithography, pastels, oils, acrylics, mixed media and more.

-Junior Division, which included fourth through seventh graders;
+- Junior Division, which included fourth through eighth graders.

 To view the artwork, please visit jewishtampa.com/shinealight